MoatazBadawy/Mawaqeet-Todo_and_Habits/README.md

 <img src="https://koenig-media.raywenderlich.com/uploads/2019/06/Clean-Architecture-graph.png" width="500" />

 #### Structure (App Modules)
-This project is use modularizing by feature.
+This project uses modularizing by feature.
 Every feature has it is one (data - domain - UI)

       + App <- The main module
       + common/